JamesWoolfenden/learn-packer/docs/post-processor.md

 # Post-processor

-If can add a post-processor section to your packer templates.
+You can add a post-processor section to your Packer templates.
 In this case add a Vagrant to an Ubuntu AMI build

 ```json
 "post-processors": ["vagrant"]